Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

-A Eurail Single-Country pass covers just one country of your choice.
-A Eurail single-country pass exists for each participating country except Switzerland & Germany.
-A one-country pass is cheaper than buying a global pass covering all the countries.
-If you're only visiting Switzerland you can use a Swiss Travel Pass instead, if you're only visiting Germany buy a German Rail Pass.
-There's also a Eurail Scandinavia pass covering all the Nordic countries.
+A Eurail Single-Country pass covers just the country of your choice, it's cheaper than buying a global pass covering all countries.
+A Eurail single-country pass exists for each participating country except Switzerland (for Switzerland, use a Swiss Travel Pass instead).
+There's a Eurail Scandinavia pass covering all the Nordic countries.

 How long for?

 You can buy Eurail passes giving unlimited train travel for various periods of time.
-But you need to get your head around two different concepts.
+You need to get your head around two different concepts:

 -